top of page

 2. When will I get better or see results?

 It’s often possible to notice results in the first session.
 For most people, our treatment compared to using only hands-on treatment results in shorter recovery times.
-This means fewer visits and lower cost overall - even though at first, it may seem that our fees are not the cheapest compared to other practices nearby.
+This means fewer visits and lower cost overall.

 We'd like to think of your recovery journey as a partnership between the physio and yourself.
 We find that more often than not, clients who are motivated, determined and who prioritise their health will see results faster and stay better for longer.